ghc/ghc/README.md

 #### User settings

-The `make`-based build system uses `mk/build.mk` to specify user build settings.
+The Make-based build system uses `mk/build.mk` to specify user build settings.
 We use `hadrian/UserSettings.hs` for the same purpose, see [documentation](doc/user-settings.md).

 #### Clean and full rebuild